code-423n4/docs/roles/certified-contributors/validators.md

 - After completing 5 issues, another set of 5 will be assigned to you.
 - Reviewing 1 submission (adding any label other than `unknown`) from within the `unknown` queue will assign you another 5 issues.
 This incentivizes picking up issues that other validators passed on in order to capture more of the pool since you can only have a limited number of issues assigned to you at a given time.
 - In addition to the initial set of 5 HM issues, each Validator is assigned a share of QA and Gas reports to review: `total_reports / total_validators`
-    - Each validator should select the top 3 of their own reviewed QA/Gas reports and forward them to the findings repo for judging.
+    - Each validator should forward all satisfactory QA/Gas reports to the findings repo for judging.
 - ⏰ **Timeline:** goal is for Validators to complete work within 48h after the audit closes.

 ## Limbo Round (for any Judges/Validators) — after 48 hours